micdoh/XLRON/docs/understanding_xlron.md

 XLRON is built using the [JAX](https://jax.readthedocs.io/en/latest/) high-performance array computing framework.
 JAX is designed for use with functional programs - programs which are defined by applying and composing [pure functions](https://jax.readthedocs.io/en/latest/glossary.html#term-pure-function).
 This functional paradigm allows JAX programs to be JIT (Just In Time)-compiled to [XLA](https://openxla.org/xla) (Accelerated Linear Algebra) and run on GPU or TPU hardware.

-**How does this affect XLRON?** While programming in JAX has many advantages, it also imposes constraints on how programs are written.
-This means that the code for XLRON environments is written in a different style to that of other network simulators, which are often written in an object-oriented style with standard control flow and rely on graph libraries such as networkx.
+**How does this affect XLRON?** While programming in JAX has many advantages, it also imposes constraints on how to program.
+This means that the code for XLRON environments is in a different style to that of other network simulators, which are often object-oriented with standard control flow and rely on graph libraries such as networkx.

 The chief constraints that XLRON obeys to be compatible with JAX are: